 Cub Overnight Camp can be one of the greatest adventures in a scout's life.
-Every day will bring new adventures on Planet Grizzly that will live on in your scout's memory for a long time!
+Every day will bring new adventures in the Kingdom of Far Far Away that will live on in your scout's memory for a long time!
 Scouting is meant to take place in the outdoors as much as possible.
 When you strip away many of the creature comforts that we have become accustomed to on a daily basis-what you are left with is a time and place where scouts are learning to share responsibilities and learning to live alongside each other.
 A place where all of the learning and skills practiced in den and pack meetings can make its purpose known and can be enthusiastically practiced.